[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 115:33:18 Shepard: Okay, very good.
 (Long Pause)

-115:34:06 Mitchell: (Grunting, possibly as he mounts the second SESC on the MET as per checklist) The problem here is that these new clips are so tight that it takes a monumental amount of force to get them (the SESCs and weigh bags) in there.
+115:34:06 Mitchell: (Grunting as he does the ’Stow on MET’ tasks in the 1+36 paragraph in his checklist) The problem here is that these new clips are so tight that it takes a monumental amount of force to get them (the SESCs and weigh bags) in there.
 (Pause) Of course, that's the way we asked for them; can't complain.

 [Mitchell - "The original clips were not holding the equipment tightly enough in practice and we were frightened it was going to come falling off in the bouncing of the one-sixth-g environment.
 So they tightened up the clips for us, to make sure things stayed in place.
 When we got in the one-sixth-g environment - because everything's so light and the clips were so strong, again, when you tried to open up the clips to put equipment on, you were virtually turning over the equipment or lifting it up.
 The force to overcome the strength of the clip was just causing havoc.
 But my comment was 'Okay, that's what we asked for'."]115:34:23 Mitchell: (Going to the MESA) And, Houston, I'm sealing the organic sample at this point.